The Ultimate Shower Screen Buying Guide

 Bath Screens

 If you have limited space in your bathroom, you may consider opting for a bath screen rather than a shower screen.
-Bath screens provide the convincing of having a combined bath and shower and offer a modern alternative to yesteryear’s daggy bath curtains.
+Bath screens provide the convenience of having a combined bath and shower and offer a modern alternative to yesteryear’s daggy bath curtains.

-Bath screens come in a range of styles and designs, which are modern and minimalistic.
+Bath shower screens come in a range of styles and designs, which are modern and minimalistic.
 They are easy to install and ideal for families.
 They come in a range of configurations, including additional fixed panels and swing panels, making them all the more functional.

 Shower Screen Designs

 • Corner entry: Corner entry showers feature two doors that slide open from the shower’s central point.
 This type of door is ideal for small bathrooms that don’t have the space required for a traditional shower door to open outward.
-Click here for an example.

 • Sliding doors: Sliding door showers are another option for those who do not want a traditional shower door that swings outward.
 Instead, the door slides back over the accompanying panel to gain access.
 As such, sliding door showers need to be longer than standard showers, taking up more space.
-Click here for an example.

 • Pivot doors: Pivot door showers are more traditional, opening outward.
 They offer easy access and come in a range of sizes, from small to large, but may not be best suited to small bathrooms where space is limited.
-Click here for an example.
-Not sure between a standard hinge or pivot door?
-Check out our article, Shower Screens: Pivot Door vs Normal Hinge?
-Which is Best?

 Shower Screen Budget